JKinx/CS51-FinalProject/README.md

 The token for floats is FLOATS and it is represented as "Float of float" in expr.

 As for Strings, I added extra match cases for floats in the exp_to_string and exp_to_abstract_string functions.

 The operations that can be done on floats are the same expressions that can be done on Num : Negate, Equals, LessThan, Plus, Minus, Times.

-I decided to limit calculations for floats within floats themselves just like ocaml, so the unops and binops can only be implemented between floats and not between floats and integers.
+I decided to limit calculations for floats within floats themselves just like ocaml does, so the unops and binops can only be implemented between floats and not between floats and integers.